 This mutually beneficial relationship ensures that Tandem builds a diverse team all along our career path, allowing us to invest in our growth as a company and in supporting great individual developers.

 Our team has worked hard to provide our employees with a clear understanding of what determines your position at the company.
-From apprentice to Principal engineer, check out our full career path document to see what we expect you to know before beginning your journey.
+From apprentice to principal engineer, check out our full career paths to see what we expect you to know before beginning your journey.

 Because no two apprentices are the same, the apprentice journey can be anywhere from 3 to 12 months.
 We believe in our process; by the end of a year, all of our apprentices will be ready for the next step.

 We do our best to hire two apprentices at a time.
 This is to create camaraderie, quickly grow our team, and help alleviate imposter syndrome by strength in numbers.
 There is no competition between the apprentices, our hope is that both will continue their software journey with our company.

 What you’ll learn